The Best Cherry Blossom Viewing Spots in Okinawa

 |Where?||Nago Central Park, 905-0012 Okinawa Prefecture, Nago, 5511|

 Nakijin Gusuku Cherry Blossom Festival

-The Nakijin Castle Ruins is a popular tourist destination and for good reason but during the cherry blossom season it becomes so much better.
-At the festival visitors can enjoy food stalls along with a variety of other activities but it’s the evening illuminations which truly makes the place look surreal.
+The Nakijin Castle Ruins is a popular tourist destination and for a good reason, but during the cherry blossom season, it becomes so much better.
+At the festival, visitors can enjoy food stalls along with a variety of other activities, but it’s the evening illuminations that truly makes the place look surreal.

 |Where?||5101 Imadomari, Nakijin, Kunigami District, Okinawa Prefecture 905-0428, Japan|

 Yaese Park Cherry Blossom Festival

 Yaese Park is part of the Yaese Castle grounds.
 From there, you will see a spectacular view of southern Naha city and the Kerama Islands; however, it’s the walkway lined with 500 cherry blossom trees, which really stands out.
 For a truly surreal experience, walk the pathway between 18:00 and 21:00 when the sakura trees are beautifully lit up.

 |Where?||Tomori, Yaese, Shimajiri District, Okinawa Prefecture 901-0402, Japan|